 What is a Biological Dentist?

 Biological dentists are providers who understand that the health of the mouth can impact a person’s overall health.
-The goal of biological dentists is to treat dental problems while helping balance systemic health.
-One of the ways Dr. Alderman, your biological dentist does this is by ensuring that only the most bio-compatible, materials are used.
-She performs mercury-free dentistry in the Lincoln, NE area.
-She strives to ensure that any dental treatment performed helps reduce systemic inflammation in the body.
+The goal of a biological dentist is to treat dental problems while helping balance systemic health.
+One of the ways biological dentists do this is by ensuring that only the most biocompatible dental materials available are used and that any dental treatment performed helps reduce systemic inflammation in the body.
 Biological dentists know that introducing different materials like metals can have an impact on a person’s immune response.
 Some biological dentists recommend that patients undergo allergy testing.
 Allergy testing will help determine if a person will react to certain dental materials before initiating dental treatment.
 Biological dentists rely on scientific-based evidence of the safety and efficacy of dental treatments before recommending them to patients.

 Mercury Free Dentist in the Lincoln, NE Area Providing Safe Dentistry

 Amalgam is a dental material that has been used for many years in dentistry.
-The use of amalgam fillings in modern dentistry is slowly waning with the development of superior materials and the controversial subject of the threat amalgam fillings may pose to human health.
-It is estimated that about 50% of dentists in the U.S do not use mercury amalgam fillings, although only about 10% of them understand the health risks associated with amalgam.
+But, the use of amalgam fillings in modern dentistry is slowly waning because of the development of superior materials.
+Also, there is the controversial subject of the threat amalgam fillings may pose to human health.
+It is estimated that about 50% of dentists in the U.S do not use mercury amalgam fillings.
+Approximately only 10% of them understand the health risks associated with amalgam.
 Amalgam fillings are typically comprised of an alloy of several metals including 50% mercury.
 In addition amalgam fillings are combined with smaller percentages of silver, copper, tin, and zinc.
 They are often called silver fillings, but in reality, they are not pure silver.

 To minimize patient exposure during amalgam removal in our offices, patients are instructed not to breathe through their mouth, high-volume evacuators are placed as close to the tooth as possible, the tooth is isolated with a rubber dam, cold water is applied to avoid heating up the material during removal and a room air-purifier is used.